Ranked! Every Premier League club by squad value – how much is your team worth?

 10. Southampton (£237.24m)

-Once considered one of the wiliest operators in the Premier League when it came to recruitment, Southampton's reputation has been somewhat damaged by recent signings such as Guido Carillo (£19m, nine appearances, no goals).
-There are still plenty of good players within the ranks at St Mary's, though, and the squad at Mark Hughes's disposal is worth more than 11 Premier League clubs.
+Once considered wily operators in the transfer market, Southampton's reputation has been somewhat damaged by recent signings such as Guido Carillo (£19m, nine appearances, no goals).
+There are still plenty of good players within the ranks at St Mary's, though, and the squad at Mark Hughes's disposal has a higher collective value than 11 of their Premier League rivals.

-Defenders Ryan Bertrand and Jannik Vestergaard (both £18m) sit at the top of Saints' pile, while young Englishmen Nathan Redmond and James Ward-Prowse (both £16.2m) aren't far behind.
+Defenders Ryan Bertrand and Jannik Vestergaard (both £18m) sit atop the Saints' pile, while young Englishmen Nathan Redmond and James Ward-Prowse (both £16.2m) aren't too far behind.

 9. West Ham (£256.95m)

-Owners David Gold and David Sullivan may not be popular figures at the London Stadium, but they did at least back Manuel Pellegrini in the summer transfer market - only four teams spent more than West Ham's £99m outlay ahead of 2018/19.
+Only four teams spent more than West Ham in the summer, with Manuel Pellegrini handed a £99m war chest ahead of his first season at the London Stadium.
+Recent acquisition Felipe Anderson is their most valuable asset at £35m, with Marko Arnautovic (£22.5m) and Issa Diop (£19.8m) in second and third place respectively.

-It thus makes sense that the Hammers' squad is collectively worth more than most of their competitors outside the big six.
-Felipe Anderson is their most valuable asset at £31.5m, with Marko Arnautovic (£22.5m) and Issa Diop (£19.8m) in second and third place respectively.
+Pellegrini endured a rocky start to his career in the capital, but things have stabilised a little after victories over Everton and Manchester United.
+Still, a top-half finish to match their position in this ranking could be beyond the Hammers this season.

 8. Leicester (£287.55m)

-Leicester finished ninth last season and currently occupy eighth place in the Premier League table, which is also where they find themselves in this ranking.
-Harry Maguire was a target for Manchester United in the summer and is now thought to be worth £40.5m, with his value having no doubt been boosted by some fine displays for England at the World Cup.
+Outside of the big six, Leicester have one of the two highest-valued squads in the Premier League.
+Perhaps that’s why Claude Puel regularly finds himself under pressure at the King Power Stadium, with the Foxes currently occupying 10th place in the table after a 2-1 defeat by Everton last time out.

-There's quite a drop to Wilfred Ndidi (£22.5m) in second place, a position which could soon be occupied by James Maddison (£19.8m) should the former Norwich man maintain the form he's shown in the early weeks of the campaign.
+Centre-back Harry Maguire was a target for Manchester United in the summer and is now worth £40.5m.
+There's quite a drop to Wilfred Ndidi (£22.5m) in second place, a position which could soon be occupied by James Maddison (£19.8m) should the former Norwich man continue to impress.

 7. Everton (£359.55m)